-Black US farmers awaiting billions in promised debt relief
+Black U.S. farmers awaiting billions in promised debt relief

-BOYDTON, Va.
-(AP) — There was a time when Black farms prospered.
+BOYDTON, Va. — There was a time when Black farms prospered.

 Just two generations out of slavery, by 1910 Black farmers had amassed more than 16 million acres of land and made up about 14 percent of farmers.
 The fruit of their labors fed much of America.